 A Schedule Task is to perform a number of steps repeatedly once a day or every hour or every minute or in any given sequence as per the requirements.
-These schedule tasks can be performed automatically by task scheduler.
+These scheduled tasks can be performed automatically by the task scheduler.
 In web applications, also, some routine tasks need to be scheduled.

-To develop an efficient system, tasks are grouped together to be executed in background as scheduled tasks.WebJob is to execute a program or script within the context of web app or mobile app or API.
+To develop an efficient system, tasks are grouped together to be executed in the background as scheduled tasks.WebJob is to execute a program or script within the context of a web app or mobile app or API.
 WebJob is a feature provided by Azure App service.
-One can use same service plan for hosting any Web Application and WebJob for executing any long running tasks.
+One can use the same service plan for hosting any Web Application and WebJob for executing any long running tasks.
 WebJobs are of two types – Continuous and Triggered.

-Triggered WebJobs are created, but executed only when these WebJobs are triggered.
+Triggered WebJobs are created but executed only when these WebJobs are triggered.